Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 * a **model** is an object that stores data related to a specific entity

-TODO: Question: What happens when an `AbstractControl` is disabled ?
-TODO: add case when the children do not influence parent's dirtiness
 * when **disabling** an `AbstractControl` instance
   * its children are also going to be disabled
   * only the `touch` and `dirtiness` statuses are affecting the control's ancestors
   * if **parent** has been marked **artificially dirty**(dirtiness **not determined** by its children: manually doing `control.markAsDirty`) -> there is **no need** to **recalculate** the **parent's dirtiness** based on the children because they don't have any influence the parent;
   for example

   ```typescript
   this.form = this.fb.group({
     name: this.fb.control({ value: 'andrei', disabled: false }),